tiagocbarbosa/viacep-cucumber/README.md

 # viacep-cucumber
 This is my personal project created to apply my programming knowledge.
-In this project, I validate the [ViaCEP](https://viacep.com.br/) public API using Cucumber and Ruby technologies.
+In this project, I validate the [ViaCEP](https://viacep.com.br/) public API using `cucumber` and `ruby` technologies.

 ## Characteristics
  - It has Gherkin syntax in the features files.